jenkinsci/codedx-plugin/README.md

 ```

-Too install the package, use the Jenkins web interface.
+To install the package, use the Jenkins web interface.